Graduate Programs Alumni

 Christopher Lee, BA ’01, MD/MBA ‘05

-Christopher Lee is a board-certified orthopedic surgeon specializing in sports medicine, arthroscopy, joint and cartilage preservation as well as shoulder and knee replacements.
+Christopher S. Lee is a board-certified orthopaedic surgeon specializing in sports medicine, arthroscopy, joint and cartilage preservation as well as shoulder and knee replacements.
 He is the team physician for the USA National Indoor Volleyball Team and traveled with the team to Tokyo for the 2020 Summer Olympics.
-Born and raised in Boston, Lee attended Tufts where he received awards for both academic and artistic achievements.
-While in college, he had the unique opportunity of studying abroad in China where he studied Mandarin Chinese and Chinese Literature at Peking University.
-After graduating, Dr. Lee subsequently attended the Tufts University School of Medicine where he participated in the MD/MBA program.
-After completing the Tufts Combined Residency in Orthopedic Surgery, he then received his fellowship training at the San Diego Arthroscopy and Sports Medicine Fellowship where he trained with international pioneers in sports medicine, arthroscopy, and shoulder replacement surgery.
-Dr. Lee has several research interests and has published in major orthopedic journals and presented at national meetings.
+Born and raised in Boston, Massachusetts, Dr. Lee attended Tufts University where he received awards for both academic and artistic achievements.
+After graduating Tufts, Dr. Lee subsequently attended the Tufts University School of Medicine where he participated in the MD/MBA program.
+After completing the Tufts Combined Residency in Orthopaedic Surgery, he then received his fellowship training at the San Diego Arthroscopy and Sports Medicine Fellowship where he trained with international pioneers in sports medicine, arthroscopy, and shoulder replacement surgery.
+He is presently practicing sports medicine and shoulder reconstruction in Los Angeles, California.
+He is team physician for the USA National Indoor Volleyball Team, Rock N' Roll Sports Medicine, and Crescenta Valley High School.
+Dr. Lee has several research interests and has published in major orthopaedic journals and presented at national meetings.
 He currently has active projects in ACL reconstruction, shoulder replacement surgery, shoulder arthroscopy, overhead athletes, post-operative pain management, MRI, meniscus repair and biceps pathology.

 Alison Kole, MD/MPH ‘04, FCCP, FAASM